 I had a lot of folks asking me how I made those veggies on my Fork Tender Swiss Steak post so here ya go: How To Perfectly Roast Any Vegetable!

 Roasted vegetables are all the rage right now.
-I love them for their ease and flavor. there’s minimal work to do before putting them in the oven and roasting brings out their natural sweetness while keeping their full bodied flavor intact.
-By adding a drizzle of olive oil, some kosher salt, and a few simple herbs, you can create a unique side dish in no time using pretty much any vegetable that you have on hand.
+I love them for their ease and flavor.
+There’s minimal work to do before putting them in the oven.
+Roasting vegetables brings out their natural sweetness while keeping their full bodied flavor intact.
+By adding a drizzle of olive oil, some kosher salt, and a few simple herbs, you can create a unique side dish of roast vegetables in no time using pretty much any vegetable that you have on hand.

 It’s fun to get creative with herbs and mix and match them (or leave them out entirely).
 While fresh herbs are wonderful, dried are also very economical and what I use most often.
 I love using dill, parsley, and basil, but I’ll put dried Italian seasoning on just about anything.
 It is the ketchup of dried herbs for me!